ivannikov-pro/.github/profile/README.md

 ![ivannikov.pro](/profile/ivannikov.pro_en_960x540.png)

 # 👋 Hello!
 I'm Aleksandr Ivannikov.
-I am a Full Stack Blockchain Developer with my own Team (UI/UX design, layout, front-end, back-end, illustrations).
+I am a Senior Full Stack Blockchain Developer with my own Team (UI/UX design, layout, front-end, back-end, illustrations).
 Each member of our team has more than 5 years of professional experience.

 We provide custom development services for projects in the field of Web3, GameFi, FinTech.